FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 An additional security benefit to passwordless like this login is that users are unable to use the same password across different websites or applications, implicitly protecting them, and you, against illicit access to your system in the case of data breaches.

-## Installing and Configuring FusionAuth Using Docker Compose
+## Installing and configuring FusionAuth using Docker Compose

 There are a [number of ways](/docs/v1/tech/installation-guide/) you can get up and running with FusionAuth on your system.
 If you have Docker installed on your system, the best choice is to use Docker and Docker Compose.